niclabs/visual-overview/doc/Documentation.md

 # Visual-overview Documentation #
 ***
-The objective of visual-overview is, as it's name says, to give a visual overview of public datasets.
+The objective of visual-overview is, as its name says, to give a visual overview of public datasets.
 The project now is in an early stage and only works with CSV (comma separated values) format.

 ***
 ## Detecting a table ##